dawneraq/estreet-assessment/README.md

 ## Description

 My new site for Cindy Lerner is built using a static site generator called VuePress.
-Each page's content is written as a Markdown file, which is then pre-rendered as a fast single-page application.
+Each page's content is written as a Markdown file, which is then pre-rendered in a fast single-page application.

-TODO Add description for Netlify CMS

 ## How to view the site